janelia-flyem/dvid-io/blog/2020-12-22-hemibrain-v1.2-release.md

 ### neuPrint+ tools from FlyEM Team

-The [neuPrint+ Explorer](https://neuprint.janelia.org) should be most visitors' first stop, and it has been updated with the V1.2 data and sports enhancements since last January.
-We now designate the neuprint ecosystem as neuprint+ because we add *intra-cellular* interactions in addition to the *inter-cellular* data.
+The [neuPrint+ Explorer](https://neuprint.janelia.org) should be most visitors' first stop, and it has been updated with the V1.2 data and sports enhancements since June.
+We now designate the neuPrint ecosystem as neuPrint+ because we add *intra-cellular* interactions in addition to the *inter-cellular* data.

 For programmatic access to the neuPrint+ database, see the [neuprint-python][1] library .
 For power-users who need access to the DVID database (see last section), you can try the [`neuclease.dvid`][4] python bindings.
 [1]: https://github.com/connectome-neuprint/neuprint-python